1.0 Introduction Soybean

 5.0 Crop protection Soybean is susceptible to a few insect pests and diseases that reduce the yield and quality of the produce.
 There are measures that can be taken to minimize the damage.

-5.1 Major Diseases and Control Measures Soybean production in Zambia is aected by several fungal, bacterial and viral diseases.
-The crop is also aected by nematodes.
+5.1 Major Diseases and Control Measures Soybean production in Zambia is affected by several fungal, bacterial and viral diseases.
+The crop is also affected by nematodes.
 The following are the common soybean diseases.

 5.1.1 Frogeye Leaf Spot (Cercospora sojina) This disease is prevalent in fields which are grown with soybean continuously.
 The common symptoms of the disease appear on leaves as lesions that are small, irregular to circular and grey with reddish-brown borders that most commonly occur on the upper leaf surface.
 In severe cases, the disease can cause premature leaf drop and will spread to stems and pods.